-Learn enough about cancer to make decisions about your care.
+- Learn enough about cancer to make decisions about your care.
 Ask your doctor about your cancer, including your treatment options and, if you like, your prognosis.
 As you learn more about cancer, you may become more confident in making treatment decisions.

-Keep friends and family close.
+- Keep friends and family close.
 Keeping your close relationships strong will help you deal with your cancer.
-Friends and family can provide the practical support you'll need, such as helping take care of your house if you're in the hospital.
+Friends and family can provide the practical support you'll need, such as helping take care of your home if you're in the hospital.
 And they can serve as emotional support when you feel overwhelmed by cancer.

-Find someone to talk with.
+- Find someone to talk with.
 Find a good listener who is willing to listen to you talk about your hopes and fears.
 This may be a friend or family member.
 The concern and understanding of a counselor, medical social worker, clergy member or cancer support group also may be helpful.

 Preparing for an appointment

-Start by seeing your family doctor or a general practitioner if you have any signs or symptoms that worry you.
+Start by seeing your family doctor if you have any signs or symptoms that worry you.
 If your doctor determines you have cancer, you'll likely be referred to one or more specialists, such as doctors who treat cancer (oncologists) and surgeons.

 What you can do

-Be aware of any pre-appointment restrictions.
+- Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.

-Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information, including any major stresses or recent life changes.

-Write down your family's history of cancer.
+- Write down your family's history of cancer.
 If other members of your family have been diagnosed with cancer, make a note of the types of cancer, how each person is related to you and how old each person was when diagnosed.

-Make a list of all medications, vitamins or supplements that you're taking.
+- Make a list of all medications, vitamins or supplements that you're taking.

-Consider taking a family member or friend along.
+- Consider taking a family member or friend along.
 Sometimes it can be difficult to remember all the information provided during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-Write down questions to ask your doctor.
+- Write down questions to ask your doctor.

 Preparing a list of questions in advance can help you make the most of your time with your doctor.
 List your questions from most important to least important in case time runs out.
 For cancer, some basic questions to ask your doctor include:

-What type of cancer do I have?
+- What type of cancer do I have?

-Will I need additional tests?
+- Will I need additional tests?

-What are my treatment options?
+- What are my treatment options?

-Can treatments cure my cancer?
+- Can treatments cure my cancer?

 - If my cancer can't be cured, what can I expect from treatment?

-What are the potential side effects of each treatment?
+- What are the potential side effects of each treatment?

-Is there one treatment you feel is best for me?
+- Is there one treatment you feel is best for me?

-How soon do I need to begin treatment?
+- How soon do I need to begin treatment?

-How will treatment affect my daily life?
+- How will treatment affect my daily life?

-Can I continue working during treatment?
+- Can I continue working during treatment?

-Are there any clinical trials or experimental treatments available to me?
+- Are there any clinical trials or experimental treatments available to me?

-I have these other health conditions.
+- I have these other health conditions.
 How can I manage them during my cancer treatment?

-Are there any restrictions that I need to follow?
+- Are there any restrictions that I need to follow?

-Should I see a specialist?
+- Should I see a specialist?
 What will that cost, and will my insurance cover it?

-Is there a generic alternative to the medicine you're prescribing?
+- Is there a generic alternative to the medicine you're prescribing?

-Are there brochures or other printed material that I can take with me?
+- Are there brochures or other printed material that I can take with me?
 What websites do you recommend?

-What will determine whether I should plan for follow-up visits?
+- What will determine whether I should plan for follow-up visits?